geerlingguy/ansible-role-drupal/README.md

   - MySQL or similar Database server (Recommended: `geerlingguy.mysql` or `geerlingguy.postgresql`)
   - PHP (Recommended: `geerlingguy.php` along with other PHP-related roles like `php-mysql`).

+Drush is not an absolute requirement, but it's handy to have, and also required if you use this role to Install a Drupal site (`drupal_install_site: true`).
+You can use `geerlingguy.drush` to install Drush.

 ## Role Variables

 Available variables are listed below, along with default values (see `defaults/main.yml`):